MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/compliance-ediscovery.md

 ### Collect Graph connectors content

-Upon adding Graph Connectors content as a data source this content is then available for search and collection.
+Upon adding Graph Connectors content as a data source, this content is then available for search and collection.
 Within the collection wizard, select the Graph Connector content as a **non-custodial data source**, use conditions such as date range, keywords and more to search across the connected content to collect only the content of interest.
 Upon completion of the wizard get estimates for the amount of content that contains hits to your search criteria, and commit the collection to the review set.

 ![A screenshot of the step to add non-custodial data source in new collection creation.](./media/compliance-ediscovery/compliance-ediscovery-new-collection-select-non-custodial-sources.png)

 ### Review content

-Once collected to a review set, eDiscovery managers can review content from Graph Connectors to understand more about the content and work to assess if the information is critical and relevant to the case.
+Once collected to a review set, eDiscovery managers can review content from Graph Connectors to understand more about the content, and work to assess if the information is critical and relevant to the case.

 ![A screenshot of review of content added using Graph connectors.](./media/compliance-ediscovery/compliance-ediscovery-review-content.png)